Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Implementation Details

 \section{Implementation Details}

 Here we introduce the implementation details for knowledge editing in terms of datasets, models, editing methods, and editing performance metrics.
 Note that similar to CMA and other prior work in knowledge editing, we focus only on the MLP layer modules \cite{meng2022locatingRome, geva2021transformer} for layer selection/editing for both LGA and CMA.
-Furthermore, for our LGA method, in accordance with recent work demonstrating that outlier gradients comprise samples that are detrimental to training \cite{chhabra2025oga, bejan2023make} we exclude layers with overall outlying gradient scores (measured using Tukey's fences and the interquartile range \cite{hoaglin1986performance}).
+Furthermore, for our LGA method, in accordance with recent work demonstrating that outlier gradients comprise instances that are detrimental to training loss \cite{chhabra2025oga, bejan2023make} we exclude layers with overall outlying gradient scores (measured using Tukey's fences and the interquartile range \cite{hoaglin1986performance}.
+Unless otherwise specified, we fix the Tukey constant to 1 across all evaluation tasks).
 Finally, we build LGA upon the EasyEdit knowledge editing framework \cite{wang2024easyediteasytouseknowledgeediting} to ensure consistency in performance and standardized evaluation across all LLMs, datasets, and editing methods.